Netgear Extender Red Light Issue – Solved

 Troubleshooting Netgear Extender Red Light

 - Replace the extender to a site which is free of radio interference.
-Also, in a manner in which there is minimum number of obstructions (walls, windows etc) amid the extender and router.
+Also, in a manner in which there is a minimum number of obstructions (walls, windows, etc) amid the extender and router.

-- Netgear firmware update is must when your extender has an outdated firmware.
-Even if it is a new gadget, without the update, it would not synchronized with the router.
-Same goes with the router’s firmware.
+- Netgear firmware update is a must when your extender has outdated firmware.
+Even if it is a new gadget, without the update, it would not be synchronized with the router.
+Same goes for the router’s firmware.

 - Check whether your extender is well-connected to the power supply or not.
 Use a different power adapter and cable if needed.

 - Obviously, you must also ensure that you’re getting at least 80% of the router’s signal.